A Chinese Fairy Tale is a Hong Kong–China co-production — one of only a handful of such cross-border film titles indexed here.

 The 2010s Hong Kong Landscape

-Catalog density by release year in the 2010s.
-Highlighted year (yellow) is when A Chinese Fairy Tale premiered.
-166 total titles in this decade from Hong Kong.
+Catalog density by release year across the 2010s in Hong Kong, 166 titles in total.
+Highlighted year (yellow) is when A Chinese Fairy Tale premiered alongside 11 others.

 Reception Benchmarks